KnowThePepper

 Flavor notes: sweet and mild.

-Marconi Pepper Nutrition Facts & Health Benefits
+Marconi Pepper Nutrition Facts & Serving Context

 A 100-gram serving of raw Marconi pepper delivers roughly 31 calories, 7g of carbohydrates, and 2g of fiber.
 Red-ripe fruits contain significantly more vitamin C than green ones - often exceeding 150mg*, which is more than double the daily recommended intake.